Making Hand Tools

 Tools made by Ian Percival

-An introductory course on the making of hand tools suitable for woodworkers, carvers, sculptors, jewelers, chair makers and artisans.
+An introductory course on the making of hand tools suitable for woodworkers, carvers, sculptors, jewellers, weavers, chair makers and artisans.

 Over two days students will have the opportunity to make at least two tools of their choice using simple metalworking hand tools.
 Skills covered include heat treatment (annealing, hardening, and tempering) shaping, cutting, grinding, sharpening and polishing.
 Students will also have the opportunity to make handles for their tools.
 Students can also refurbish old hand tools.